 Although the hike is not technical, it is surprisingly steep.

-You climb about 1,000 feet in elevation in about 1.2 miles.
+You climb about 1,000 feet in elevation over 1 1/2 miles!

 The trail crosses back and forth over the creek on footbridges.
 Which gives the kids the chance to throw rocks in the creek.

-In the end, just before reaching the lake, you have to climb stairs that are carved into the rocks.
+After a mile, just before reaching the lake, you have to climb stairs that are carved into the rocks.